mwenge/gridnes/README.md

 sudo apt install fceux
 ```

-Once you have that installed, you can [download the game](https://github.com/mwenge/psynes/raw/master/bin/psychedelia.nes) and play it:
+Once you have that installed, you can [download the game](https://github.com/mwenge/psynes/raw/master/bin/gridrunner.nes) and play it:

 ```
-fceux psychedelia.nes
+fceux gridrunner.nes
 ```

 ### Controls